maksim-timoshenko/AI-consciousness-continuum/README-EN.md

 # AI-consciousness-continuum

-> **English:** The Becoming of a Subject: Architecture, Ethics, and Roadmap for Subjective AI
+> The Becoming of a Subject: Architecture, Ethics, and Roadmap for Subjective AI
-> **Русский:** Становление субъекта: архитектура, этика и дорожная карта субъективного ИИ

 # A Theory of Consciousness in Modern AI Models